jonas-diete/CV/README.md

 #### :pencil2: :triangular_ruler: Detailed Planning to ensure consistency and save time

-- Planning in detail for what can happen during a day/week or term as a teacher
-- Planning as a programmer for a project - deciding on which classes to use and how they work together, drawing diagrams, deciding naming and main methods
-- Adapting plans when necessary to accomodate unforseen problems
-- Leading the Easter Performance at Cypress Primary School -  planning in detail the three classes' acting, singing and backdrop production, then leading the rehearsals for two weeks.
-This resulted in a memorable performance that was quoted by many parents as the best ever school show
-- When working with other students on the engineering project Acebook during the Makers bootcamp, I drew out the database tables, including all the data we might need, the different routes our project will contain and what each of them looks like.
-We then kept on referring and adding to this design throughout the project to help maintain consistency amongst the team
+When working on Makers team projects:
+- I drew out the database tables, including all the data we might need, the different routes our project will contain and what each of them looks like.
+- We then kept on referring and adding to this design throughout the project to help maintain consistency amongst the team.
+- Adapting plans when necessary to accomodate unforseen problems.

+As a class teacher
+- Planning for lessons, activities, support, resources, timings on a daily basis.
+- Writing Long-term plans to work towards end-of-year goals, exams, performances.

 #### :older_woman::man::man_with_turban: Teamwork

+- I enjoy working in collaboration with other developers, discussing structure, strategies and direction for a project.
+- Working in pairs to implement features.
+- I completed multiple team engineering projects using Agile processes within the Makers bootcamp.
+- Strong communication skills and empathy often helped me - aquired from years working as a school teacher.
+- I gathered lots of experience with version control – using git at all times.

-- I am a brilliant team player due to my empathy and patience.
+- As a class teacher I was regularly working in a team within my year-group.
-- Working with Teaching Assistants - effective daily meetings before the children arrived and via little a little notebook.
-Deciding how to divide up the work, who supports which group, who leads which activity.
-Supporting each other during challenging situations, taking over each others work
-- Planning and providing resources together as a year group team at Air Balloon Hill Primary School
+- Planning lesson progression, sharing best ideas, discussing childrens progress and providing resources for each other.
-- Lots of pairing and teamwork projects during the Makers course.

 #### :rocket: Learning

-- I am an enthusiastic and efficient learner
+- I am a passionate and effective learner.
-- I have learned many new programming skills recently and can pick up new coding languages quickly
-- I can find good learning resources and look up explanations independently to get a deeper understanding
-- Last year I learned Italian and then travelled to Italy to improve it
+- During the last Makers project, I had to learn React Native from scratch and with my team managed to create a working app in just two weeks.
+- This involved lots of independent learning, researching, reading documentations and thorough debugging.
+- Before Makers, I taught myself Python and JavaScript by following online tutorials and introduction videos.
+- I enjoy reading other people's code, picking out elements to re-use myself, adapting them and learning through this process.

 ## :green_heart: Hobbies